New Carlisle Office

 New Carlisle Administrator Sgt.
 Ronnie Lemen

 Sgt.
-Ronnie E. Lemen is a twenty-one year law enforcement veteran who began his career in law enforcement after graduating from the Miami Valley Regional Law Enforcement Training Academy in 1999.
+Ronnie E. Lemen is a twenty-two year law enforcement veteran who began his career in law enforcement after graduating from the Miami Valley Regional Law Enforcement Training Academy in 1999.
 After graduation Sgt.
 Lemen worked for the German Township Police Department before being hired full time with the Clark County Sheriff’s Office.
 Assignments with the Sheriff’s Office include the Jail Division, Uniform Road Patrol Division, and the Criminal Investigation Division.

 Sgt.
 Lemen was promoted to the rank of sergeant in 2015.
 While serving as a sergeant he has been assigned to the Jail Division, Uniform Road Patrol Division, Vice and Organized Crime Unit and most recently the Administration and Community Education supervisor.
 Sgt.
 Lemen currently oversees the day to day operation for the CCW and Web-Check program, Township Deputies, School Resource Deputies, DARE Deputies, Cadet Program, and is the Police Administrator for the City of New Carlisle.

 Sgt.
 Lemen holds a Bachelor of Science in Criminal Justice specializing in Major Crime Scene Investigation and Police Administration from Aspen University and is currently working towards his Masters in Police Administration from Columbia Southern University.
 Sgt.
 Lemen has also been the recipient of numerous department commendations and awards, to include, Supervisor of the Year.
 Sgt.
-Lemen is committed to the pursuit of excellence and community based policing concepts.
+Lemen is committed to the pursuit of excellence and community based policing concepts

 Currently these deputies are working the New Carlisle area:

-Deputy Matt Harris
+Deputy Samantha Harris